Baryogenesis from the weak scale to the grand unification scale: Theoretical foundations

-The mean square fluctuation on the right-hand side is determined by equilibrium thermodynamics, and is proportional to the volume of the system $ V $.
+The mean square fluctuation on the right-hand side is determined by equilibrium thermodynamics and is proportional to the volume of the system $ V $.
 It has to be evaluated at fixed $ B - L $.
-The leading order computation is straightforward but requires some care ~\cite{Khlebnikov:1996vj}.
-In the temperature range between the electroweak transition and the equilibration temperature of the right-handed electron Yukawa interaction it takes the value
+The leading-order computation is straightforward but requires some care ~\cite{Khlebnikov:1996vj}.
+In the temperature range between the electroweak transition and the equilibration temperature of the right-handed electron Yukawa interaction, it takes the value

 where $ N _ s $ is the number of Higgs doublets.
-At lower temperatures one has to take into account a non-zero Higgs expectation value, and at higher temperature there are additional conserved charges, which reduces the size of the fluctuation ~\cite{Rubakov:1996vz}.
+At lower temperatures one has to take into account a nonzero Higgs expectation value, and at higher temperatures there are additional conserved charges, which reduces the size of the fluctuation ~\cite{Rubakov:1996vz}.